 William remembered with grim satisfaction the incidents on Mamore, a colony filled with chaos and disorder at its best that had brought these two warriors together.
 They had first met when a local terrorist group had blown up the exit to a tunnel that ran underneath the Capital and blocked off the road.
 They had captured around 15 dozen civilians, a couple Sangheili ambassadors that had been taken hostage days before, and a few police officers who had tried to help, and strapped them with bombs.
 Then they had stuffed them in the tunnel and told if anybody were to rescue them they would blow up the tunnel killing all.

 They had again met by chance when they were picked to help rescue the hostages.
 They served as distractions and drew attention away from the hostages while others freed them.
 The two fought their way out, Ripa getting wounded in the process.
 They eventually had to leap off a bridge to avoid being killed.
 Ripa had broken several bones doing this but William had carried for ten excruciating miles for help and then gone back to help.

-The mission had been a success after William used Sarah to disrupt the link between explosives and detonator but it created a friendship nobody could deny.
-Ripa and William were so close afterwards that he had received an honor that only few individuals experienced.
-He had been deemed an honorary member of the 'Talam clan and had had their crest, a pale blue energy sword crossing with a crimson one, branded on his armor at a special dinner that he had been the guest of honor for.
+The mission had been a success after William used Sarah to disrupt the link between explosives and detonator but it created a friendship between the two.
+Ripa and William were so close afterward that he had received an honor that only a few individuals experienced.
+He had been deemed an honorary member of the 'Talam clan and had had their crest, a sword and a forge, branded on his armor at a special dinner that he had been the guest of honor for.
 Ripa also had one of these symbols branded on his right shoulder plate at the same dinner.

 "You fought well yesterday Demon."